ansible-collections/ansible-consul/README.md

 - This is the only option on Windows as WinRM is somewhat limited in this scope
 - Default value: *false*

+### `consul_install_upgrade`

+- Whether to [upgrade consul](https://www.consul.io/docs/upgrading.html) when a new version is specified
+- The role does not handle the orchestration of a rolling update of servers followed by client nodes
+- This option is not available for Windows, yet.
+(PR welcome)
+- Default value: *false*

 ### `consul_ui`

 - Enable the consul ui?